 Complete blood tests some times reveal concurrent symptoms associated with nasal cancer, such as an abnormally low platelet count.

-Cytological examination of an aspirate of the local lymph node
+- Cytological examination of an aspirate of the local lymph node

-Radiography of the thorax is done to obtain three views to rule out metastasis to the lungs
+- Radiography of the thorax is done to obtain three views to rule out metastasis to the lungs

-Imaging of the area with CT scan, MRI or radiography of the nasal cavity
+- Imaging of the area with CT scan, MRI or radiography of the nasal cavity

 The two most common types of nasal tumors in cats are lymphoma (cancer of the lymph tissue) and carcinoma (cancer of the epithelial tissue).
 Chemotherapy is reasonably effective mode of treatment for nasal lymphoma but cats with feline leukemia virus are at a risk of systemic failure.

 The nasal cavity of cats is deep and nasal tumors may be difficult to approach for excision.
 Radiation alone may be effective for treating nasal tumors using orthovolatage and megavoltage radiation therapy.
 For accessible tumors surgery before radiation may be the recommended treatment.

 Nasal cancer presents a poor prognosis irrespective of the stage it has advanced to.
 Side effects of radiation result in persistent change in turbinates, ophthalmic and corneal ulcerations.